 III-B. Implementation details: Fig. 4 indicates the images have different sizes.
 How is the input resolution fixed?
 The initial weights were generated by a general purpose database?

-onsidering the comments, we have added in Section 4-B.
+To ease your doubts, firstly, Fig 5 is a part of the pictures I get from the dataset.
+The original picture is shown above, so the size of all pictures is the same.
+Our intention is to show the marks of the data, thus cutting unnecessary boundary, but in the experiment, we do not cut out pictures as shown in Fig 4.
+Then, considering the comments, we have added ”Therefore, in the stage of loading data, we will reset the size of the image.
+Since the length and width of the image are not equal, in order to avoid distortion, we fill the image into a square by adding gray borders and then reset the size” in Section 4-B.

 IV-C. Performance Indicators: it would be good to have references of other segmentation researches that use the same indicators.

-e have made added in the 3rd paragraph of Section 4-C according to the comments.
+In the field of medical image processing, reference rate of the U-Net is the highest, the indicator they use is exactly the MIOU, and MIOU has also been widely used in the field. so we quote this method.
+And we have made added ”With reference ... image segmentation” and “In actual applications...we take the calculation of Giga” in the 3rd paragraph of Section 4-C according to the comments.

 Eqs.7,8: are they corrected?
 There is a parameter missing in a sigma. “k+1 is the number of classes”, what classes?

+1、Sorry for our careless mistake and we have corrected the equation.
+Actually, k is the number of area classes in the labeled data (+1 denotes the class of background additionally), and we have amended our statement.

-We are very sorry for your incomprehension due to our negligence.
+2、We are very sorry for your incomprehension due to our negligence.
 We have made correction according to the comments, and the classes is the number of the divided areas (“Organs, diseased areas”+”background” )

 Results: check the capitalization of the name of the subsections.
 The phrase “Relatively speaking, the attention model that goes through the channel domain first and then the spatial domain has the best effect.” demonstrate a quite simple idea, but it is really hard to understand.